common-workflow-language/cwltool/README.rst

 under the alias ``cwl-runner``, which is the implementation-agnostic name for the default CWL interpreter installed on a host.

-``cwltool`` is provided by the CWL project, `a member project of Software Freedom Conservancy <https://sfconservancy.org/news/2018/apr/11/cwl-new-member-project/>`_
+``cwltool`` is provided by the CWL project, `a member project of Software Freedom Conservancy <https://sfconservancy.org/news/2018/apr/11/cwl-new-member-project/>`_ and our `many contributors <https://github.com/common-workflow-language/cwltool/graphs/contributors>`_.

 Install
 -------